jmcreasman/ip-heatmap-restful-api/README.md

 Run `nodemon server.js` for a local server.
 Navigate to `http://localhost:3000/`.
 The server will automatically reload if you change any of the source files.

 ## Search Method
 `searchByLongitude` - Search for IP address geographic coordinates based on a range of longitudes.
-Each object consists of - id: Object ID, latitude: number and longitude: number.
+Each object in the returned array consists of - latitude: number and longitude: number.
 Search parameters:
 - minLon: The minimal longitude number to search by in the range.
 - maxLon: The maximum longitude number to search by in the range.